 Prayer Book of Charles the Bold

-During the 15th century, the court of the dukes of Burgundy was arguably the most sophisticated in Europe and heavily patronized Dutch and Flemish artists in their realm.
-The Prayer Book of Charles the Bold emerged in Flanders between 1469 and 1490 as the result of several stages of work.
-It is one of the principle works of Early Netherlandish illumination and occupies a special position in the transition between the Gothic and Renaissance styles in Northern Europe.
-Every page of the small book is incomparably elaborately adorned in splendid colors and lavish gold leaf, including 47 miniature and more than 360 decorative initials.
-The participating illuminators, including the court painter Lieven van Lathem and the Vienna Master of Maria of Burgundy, revolutionized European illumination with their tender natural depictions and their realistic people and faces.
+During the 15th century, the widely known court of the Dukes of Burgundy was an sophisticated center for art and culture in Europe, where various Netherlandish and Flemish artists were extensively patronized.
+The elaborate Prayer Book of Charles the Bold emerged in Flanders between 1469 and 1490 as a result of several stages of work involving some of the most gifted illuminators of the time – including the court painter Lieven van Lathem (c.
+1430–1493) and the Vienna Master of Mary of Burgundy (fl.
+1460–1480).
+It is one of the principal works of Early Netherlandish book art and occupies a special position in the transition between Gothic and Renaissance styles in Northern Europe.
+Every page of this small book treasure is incomparably lavishly illuminated with splendid colors and sumptuous gold leaf, including 47 wonderful miniatures, more than 360 decorated initials and opulently and fantastically designed borders.
+The participating illuminators revolutionized European illumination with their tender natural depictions and their realistic figures with expressive faces.

 Prayer Book of Charles the Bold